St Martin's School, Brentwood

 St Martin's School is a coeducational secondary school and sixth form with academy status, located in the Hutton area of Brentwood, Essex, England.

+Background

-It used to be a separate boys and girls school but these were combined in the 1970s to make one co-educational school on the same site.
-The school is named after Saint Martin who was a Roman soldier who performed a miracle.
+The school used to separate boys and girls school, but these were combined in the 1970s to make one co-educational school on the same site.
 The school converted to academy status on 1 July 2011.